Extremum Seeking Controlled Wiggling for Tactile Insertion: DISCUSSION AND FUTURE WORK

 The current approach also admits several immediate paths towards improving the mean insertion time and success rate.
-In particular, the control parameters were tuned only to demonstrate efficacy and not for robustness to random initial pose or minimization of insertion times.
-Additionally, the objective function is currently linear in each argument and thus results in slow, linear convergence as seen in Figure \ref{fig:controlsignals_success}.
-It should be possible to simply reshape the objective function in order to greatly improve insertion times.
-Similarly, a modeled prior such as the relative independence of axis motion on the strain-like measurement could allow faster convergence and robustness.
-Finally, the current system's compliance is determined solely by the gripper's gel pads.
-Thus, future work can consider impedance control to both enhance the sense of strain and improve compliance during insertion.
+In particular, the control parameters were tuned only to demonstrate basic efficacy Additionally, the objective function is currently linear in each argument and \mgn{which results in} the slow, linear convergence seen in Figure \ref{fig:controlsignals_success}.

-Because Extremum Seeking Control is a form of optimization, it is reasonable to ask what other types of optimizers could be used instead.
-Extremum Seeking Control is a form of zero-order optimization that is suited for mechanical systems.
-There exist other algorithms for zero-order optimization, however most focus on estimating the gradient of the objective through finite-differencing, which naively results in discontinuous motions \cite{Liu_2020}.
-In contrast, Extremum Seeking Control also estimates a gradient like quantity from smooth perturbations and as such many extensions exist with the goal of achieving properties commonly achieved in traditional optimization algorithms such as second order convergence \cite{SCHEINKER2024111481}.

-As a broad source of future work, we propose a generalization of wiggling-based tactile insertion.
-Table \ref{tab:insertionmodes} enumerates three categories of insertion (direct, through, and crowded), with application examples and tactile modalities that must be accounted for.
-Direct insertion considers problems such as key insertion or latching a seatbelt.
-In these cases, a wiggling-based insertion strategy can use the strain measured by a tactile sensor.
-Similarly, through insertion, which considers problems such as routing cables through holes or putting a belt, relies on grasp strain but also typically requires tactile feedback from passing the inserted object from one hand to the other.
-Finally, in crowded insertion, where a manipulator places a cup in a cupboard or packs a box, grasping strain and skin-like contact between the manipulator and the already placed objects becomes essential.